OSCNWeb/oscn-news/_posts/2020-11-18-election-of-chief-justice-and-vice-chief-justice.md

 title: 'IN RE: ELECTION OF CHIEF JUSTICE AND VICE CHIEF JUSTICE'
 category:
   - supreme
+feature: 1
 ---
 IN RE: ELECTION OF CHIEF JUSTICE AND VICE CHIEF JUSTICE
 [2020 SCAD 97](http://www.oscn.net/Images/news/SCAD-2020-97.pdf)
 Decided: 11/09/2020
 Filed in the Office of the Clerk of the Supreme Court November 9, 2020.